ELLE FANNING - THE AMBASSADOR OF FAME, PACO RABANNE'S NEW FEMININE FRAGRANCE

-PARIS, June 30, 2022 /CNW/ -- Paco Rabanne is delighted to introduce Elle Fanning as brand ambassador for its new feminine fragrance, FAME.
+TORONTO, June 30, 2022 /CNW/ - Paco Rabanne is delighted to introduce Elle Fanning as brand ambassador for its new feminine fragrance, FAME.

 Playful.
 Sensual.
 Empowered.
 Irresistibly Parisian.
 She's an icon.
 She's a star.
 She's FAME, the covetable new feminine fragrance by Paco Rabanne.
 A future classic, this 90% of natural origin fragrance matches airy jasmine, succulent mango and addictive incense.
 Its ultra-desirable bottle reprises the brand's iconic chainmail dress.
 The quintessence of avant-garde luxury.